librity/the_one/README.md

 - https://themes.getbootstrap.com/

-4. Has and uses databases, with the right type of database for the job: General relatonal database for your model data, non-relational for notifications and such (Mongo) and a redis for queues and jobs.
+4. Has and uses databases, with the right type of database for the job: General relational database for your model data, non-relational for notifications and such (Mongo) and a redis for queues and jobs.
 Implement these with an ORM or a Querybuilder accordingly.